CODE OF BUSINESS CONDUCT AND ETHICS

 The Buckle, Inc. and its owned subsidiaries (collectively “Buckle”) is committed to conducting business in a manner that is ethical and promotes the best interest of its guests, Teammates, and shareholders.
 This Code of Business Conduct and Ethics (“Code”) was prepared to reaffirm the policies and business practices that apply throughout Buckle.
+By virtue of their review and approval of this Code, each member of Buckle’s Board of Directors is subjected to its standards.
 All Teammates have an obligation to exhibit a high degree of personal and professional integrity and exercise sound and independent business judgment at all times.
 While the Code is intended to provide an understanding of our business conduct standards, it cannot address every situation.
 Accordingly, Teammates are to abide by this Code and use proper ethical judgment in any situation.
 Additional information on some of the topics included in this Code may be found in the Teammate Handbook and in the policy entitled, “Understanding and Dealing with Harassment and Discrimination.”

 As you begin reading the Code, there are several important things to keep in mind.
 First, it contains only general information and guidelines.
 It is not intended to be comprehensive or to address all the possible applications of, or exceptions to, the general policies and procedures described.
 Because this Code is the main resource outlining Buckle’s Code of Business Conduct and Ethics policies, all Teammates are expected to sign an acknowledgement that they have been shown how to access this Code and understand its application to their employment at Buckle.
 For that reason, if you have any questions concerning a particular Buckle policy, the applicability of a policy or practice to you, you should address your questions to your Manager or the Human Resources department by calling the HR Helpline at 1-888-801-2814.